|Nach Hause||Roll: chl | eleph | girlsCamp | ghack | j2bryson | oberh | p3k | ribbonfarm | hobbyhorse|

 Nowadays it seems, especially successful musicians do not seem to die mostly of drug abuse in their 20ies and 30ies anymore but get taken by cancer and cardiac arrest in their 50ies, 60ies and 70ies.

 As many know I survived cancer at the age of 55 and in about 1 year there will be no relapse statistics for me anymore.
-God bless you, physicians who did not stop to research causes and remedies. 'twas not good enough for Walter Becker and not good enough for German foreign secretary Guido Westerwelle who died at age 54 of the exact same ailment that I survived, 1 year younger than when it affected me and some years younger than I am now.
+God bless you, physicians who did not stop to research causes and remedies. 'twas not good enough for Walter Becker and not good enough for former German foreign secretary Guido Westerwelle who died at age 54 of the exact same ailment that I survived, 1 year younger than when it affected me and some years younger than I am now.

 Rest in peace Guido Westerwelle!plink, nix, praise or blame!